Hyland's Teething Tablets have been discontinued for causing "adverse events" in children.

 FDA recommends that consumers not use this product and dispose of any in their possession.
 FDA advises consumers to consult their health care professional if their child experiences symptoms such as seizures, difficulty breathing, lethargy, excessive sleepiness, muscle weakness, skin flushing, constipation, difficulty urinating, or agitation after using Hyland’s Teething Tablets.

-Nine months later, in July 2011, Hyland's announced the imminent return to market of its teething tablets product, stating it had modified the manufacturing process to ensure uniformity in dosage and had added child-resistant caps to the packaging:
+Nine months later, in July 2011, Hyland’s announced the imminent return to market of their teething tablets product, stating they had modified the manufacturing process to ensure uniformity in dosage and had added child-resistant caps to the packaging:

 Hyland’s voluntarily took Teething Tablets off the market in October 2010.
 We chose to exercise an abundance of caution by making this decision.
 Hyland’s and the FDA conducted a thorough review of all of our manufacturing processes and reports.
 Together, we identified manufacturing processes of Teething Tablets that could be improved to ensure uniformity in dosage.
 We also used this opportunity to refine the production, packaging and testing protocols on this product.

 We’ve added a child-resistant cap and updated the packaging and are introducing new strengths of the same ingredients that have calmed teething babies and their moms for more than 85 years.
 We have made significant changes in our manufacturing process and introduced rigorous testing protocols.
 We have kept all of the same ingredients that have made Hyland’s Baby Teething Tablets effective and safe and improved effectiveness by increasing the homeopathic potency of each active ingredient.
 As homeopathic potency increases, raw drug concentration decreases, providing an even wider margin of safety than before.